jhkrug/jhkrug.github.io/about.md

 Strava
 ------

-I'm on Strava as jhkrug if you want to look me up.
+I'm on Strava as <a href="https://www.strava.com/athletes/jhkrug">jhkrug</a> if you want to look me up.

 <img src="https://veloviewer.com/SigImage/f9b5e/4/5/M/p/abcdklghij.png">